Sean Long (footballer): Cheltenham Town

 Long signed for League Two club Cheltenham Town on 26 June 2018 on a two-year contract, having rejected a new contract with Lincoln.
 He signed a one-year contract extension in September 2019.
 Cheltenham reached the League Two play-offs in 2019–20 with a fourth-place finish on points per game after the season was suspended in March 2020 due to the COVID-19 pandemic in the United Kingdom, and were beaten 3–2 on aggregate by Northampton Town in the semi-final.
 He made 22 appearances and scored two goals in 2020–21 as Cheltenham won the League Two title and promotion to League One.

 On 22 May 2024, the club announced the player had rejected a new contract and would be leaving.

 Forest Green Rovers

 On 24 May 2024, it was confirmed that Long had signed for newly relegated National League club Forest Green Rovers.

+Weston-super-Mare

+Long signed for National League South club Weston-super-Mare on 8 August 2026, following a successful trial.